 Lyme Disease and Dogs

 People can heed the advice to avoid brushing up against vegetation to reduce exposure to ticks, but most dogs don’t understand.
 Dogs need their human buddies to protect them from ticks and diseases like Lyme disease.
 As with human Lyme disease, the black-legged tick needs to be attached for at least 36 hours to transmit the bacteria.
 The most common sign of Lyme disease in dogs is unexplained limping.
 Dogs may also have a fever or refuse food.
 The disease is treatable with antibiotics.
 Untreated canine Lyme disease can cause kidney damage or arthritis.
 There are many prescription and over-the-counter treatments available for dogs to combat ticks as well as fleas.
 Oral treatments are (usually) chewable tablets given to a dog monthly or quarterly.
 Once the substance is in the dog’s system, it will kill a blood-feeding bug soon after it bites.
 Some oral treatments contain spinosad, which is the active ingredient in one of the mosquito larvicides that the District deploys.
 There are also treated collars and topical treatments that repel and/or kill pests.
 Whether treated or not, dogs should be checked for ticks soon after visiting a suspected tick habitat.
 Veterinarian Dr. Jennifer Coates of PetMD says the best way to check for ticks is to “run your hands through your dog’s fur against the direction it normally lays.
 This allows you to see down to the skin, even on very furry dogs.”
-Ticks should be removed by grasping the tick close to the dog’s skin with tweezers and pulling straight out.
+Ticks should be removed by grasping the tick close to the dog’s skin with tweezers and pulling straight out (as shown here).